ComedicChimera/chai/docs/guide/chapter2.md

 system for handling variables and state is fairly intuitive once you understand the syntax and the rules.

+It is worth noting that from this point forward, the main function will be
+elided: it can be assumed that all code that is not itself a top-level definition is enclosed in an appropriate function (normally the main function).
+Additionally, all code samples can be assumed to have access to `println`.
+Furthermore, made up functions may occasionally be used: eg. `random_value()` which doesn't actually exist in the language (at least not in that form).
+Just use common sense when reading the documentation.

 ## Blocks and Statements

 Up until now, the only Chai code we have dealt with has been in the form of